Doreen Corkhill: Return

 Doreen returns during the episode broadcast on 10 July 1989.
-Doreen appears with a new look complete with a peroxide-blonde cropped hairstyle, which Fitzgerald had made done during her time away.
+Doreen appears with a new look complete with a peroxide-blonde cropped hairstyle, which Fitzgerald had done during her time away.
 Writers reintroduced Doreen back into the Corkhill household, despite Billy now being in a relationship with Sheila Grant (Sue Johnston).
 Sheila orders Billy to throw Doreen out, but he refuses.
 Sheila moves out instead and writers played Doreen creating a plan to resume her marriage.
 Fitzgerald added "I think you can assume it will be a good bit of drama."
 Johnston liked Doreen's return because it added conflict for Sheila and Billy's relationship.
 She told Karen Swayne from Chat magazine that "everyone has been getting a bit nice in the Close.
 It's got a bit even keel and it needed conflict to give it an edge."
 Fitzgerald stated that she found the dialogue the two females exchange "rather shocking".
 Johnston added that Doreen is "very uncompromising" in the way she speaks to Sheila.
 Doreen accuses Sheila of being desperate and uses her older age as a "weapon" in her bid to snare Billy.
 Johnston branded Doreen's age discrimination tactic as "very painful because I know exactly how that hurts."
 She stated it was "absolutely the right thing" Doreen would say because she believed women know exactly how to hurt each other emotionally.
 Fitzgerald concluded that her return gave fans what they wanted.
 She revealed that viewers approached her in public and told her that to reunite with Billy and the children because she was "breaking their hearts".
 She added that she felt "knocked out" by how strongly the show's viewers cared about Doreen's story.
 In August, Doreen empties the house of Sheila's belongings and changes the locks.
 She then causes Sheila to break-up with Billy by revealing his part in the supermarket robbery.
 This forces Billy to tell Doreen he does not love her and Doreen was written out the series once again.

+In the book, "Phil Redmond's Brookside - Life in the Close" it details the lives of former Brookside characters away from the main series.
+In Doreen's story it is revealed that she is still living in Bristol and works in a shoe factory.
+She still regrets losing Billy and never found anyone to replace him.